nicolaspearson/granite/README.md

 Exceptions:

 - A `401` is returned if the user does not provide a valid JWT in the authorization header.
+- A `404` is returned if the user does not exist.
 - A `500` is returned if an unexpected error occurs.

 Sample response: